rmkrishna/Android-Samples/Magnifier/README.md

 ![Magnifier image from Google](https://developer.android.com/guide/topics/text/images/magnifier-1.png)

-> Magnifier widget is a virtual magnifying glass that displays an enlarged copy of a chosen View through an overlay pane that represents the lens
+> ***Android dev doc*** :  Magnifier widget is a virtual magnifying glass that displays an enlarged copy of a chosen View through an overlay pane that represents the lens
-	> 		- Android dev doc

 Android supports magnifier from Android P with minimal API.